Twins vs. Rangers Player Props Betting Odds

 Correa Stats

-- Correa hopes to build on a two-game hitting streak in this matchup.
-In his last five games he is hitting .222 with a double, three walks and two RBI.
+- Correa will look for his fourth straight game with a hit in this matchup.
+In his last five games he is batting .211 with a double, a home run, two walks and three RBI.

 Correa Recent Games